devseme/photographywebsite/README.md

 # Photographywebsite
-#### This is a simple project to create a photograpphy website homepage
+#### This is my independent project 1 to create a photograpphy website homepage
 #### By **Ochenge Ian**
 ## This is my first independent project at Moringa achool to create a homepage for a photography website.